ColineRoyaux/Galaxy_tool_projects/Tuto_AB1_Sanger/tutorial.md

 >    > <comment-title> What's happening in this section? </comment-title>
 >    >
 >    > First step: Extracting the list of file names in the data collection
->    > Second step: Removing file names with a "F" and "AOPEP" in their name -> creating a list of Reverse sequence files of the marker CH8
+>    > Second step: Removing file names with a "F" and "AOPEP" in their name -> creating a list of antisense (reverse) sequence files of the marker CH8
->    > Third step: Removing file names with a "R" and "AOPEP" in their name -> creating a list of Forward sequence files of the marker CH8
+>    > Third step: Removing file names with a "R" and "AOPEP" in their name -> creating a list of sense (forward) sequence files of the marker CH8
->    > Fourth and fifth step: Select files in the collection -> creating two distinct collections with Forward sequence files on one hand and Reverse sequence file on the other hand
+>    > Fourth and fifth step: Select files in the collection -> creating two distinct collections with sense (forward) sequence files on one hand and antisense (reverse) sequence file on the other hand
 >    >
 >    {: .comment}
 >